 She is Madeleine.

 Look at the timing of Scottie having his epiphany and figuring everything out.
 He has sex, sees the necklace, then instantly realizes that Judy is Madeleine and that she was part of a murder plot.
 Why then?
 Why that moment?
 Why not a day later or two days later?
 Because it was the sex itself that made him realize what was going on.
 The necklace was the smoking gun that confirmed Scottie’s suspicions.

-Had the reveal been left in the last act of the movie as originally intended, audiences would have realized that Judy’s sexuality is what clued Scottie into the fact that she was Madeline, and that it was her fulfilling his sexual desires that gave her and Gavin Elster’s murder conspiracy away.
+Had the reveal been left in the last act of the movie as originally intended, audiences would have realized that Judy’s sexual magnetism is what clued Scottie into the fact that she was Madeline, and that it was her fulfilling his sexual desires that gave her and Gavin Elster’s murder conspiracy away.
 But because the reveal was moved to the midpoint of the movie, Vertigo plays out like a standard film noir in which an object (the jewel necklace Judy wears) gave the perps away.